andreleblanc11/Microwave-Cancer-Ablation-Software/README.md

 # InternshipIII---ACRI
-ACRI (Atlantic Cancer Research Institute)
+Work realised in the summer of 2021 with the ACRI (Atlantic Cancer Research Institute)